 Ultimate Collector Series Millennium Falcon

 We called it one of the best Star Wars Lego sets ever produced, and it’s not hard to see why.
-Every inch of the model is baked in detail, whether than the removable hull panels, interior engine room with added hyperdrive, or the main cockpit.
-This isn’t just a large Lego set, it’s a homage to the most iconic spaceship in all of science fiction.
+Every inch of the model is baked in detail, whether it’s the removable hull panels, interior engine room with added hyperdrive, or the main cockpit.
+This isn’t just a large Lego set, it’s an homage to perhaps the most iconic spaceship in all of science fiction.

 Ultimate Collector Series AT-AT Walker

-Another Star Wars Lego set, the AT-AT has plonked from the icy plains of Hoth and into our hearts.
-At 6,785 pieces, it’s quite a bit smaller than the Millennium Falcon in terms of sheer bricks, but a /lot/ taller.
+Since The Empire Strikes Back came out in 1980, the lumbering grey AT-AT has plodded from the icy plains of Hoth and into our hearts.
+At 6,785 pieces, Lego’s Ultimate Collector Series AT-AT Walker is quite a bit smaller than the Millennium Falcon in terms of sheer bricks, but a lot taller.
 Standing 62cm off the table, it’s also fully posable, making it one of the largest and, surprisingly, most agile sets out there.

 What’s most impressive about this set, however, is its relative scale.
 It’s almost a perfect fit for the ordinary Lego minifigures, and the crew of Snowtroopers and pilots that come with the model only reinforce its gargantuan size.
 To see Luke Skywalker tangle below the AT-AT’s hull on a cable makes you realise what the Rebellion was up against.
 Plus, 40 miniatures can fit inside the walker’s hull, making it a real miniature mover.